-Want groceries for your 2017 Walt Disney World vacation?
+Want groceries for your 2018 Walt Disney World vacation?
 Using a grocery delivery service is a great and inexpensive way to get snacks and healthy foods brought to your hotel.
-This post offers tips and a comparison of options available from Garden Grocer to Amazon Pantry or Amazon Prime Now to Ubering to Trader Joe’s, plus some other methods.
-It also details our first-hand experiences using Garden Grocer and other options we’ve used in the past, plus potential hacks for getting groceries.
+This post offers tips and a comparison of options available from Garden Grocer to Amazon Prime Now or Pantry to Ubering to Trader Joe’s, plus some other methods.
+It also details our first-hand experiences using Garden Grocer and other options we’ve used, plus potential hacks for getting groceries.
+(Last updated January 13, 2018.)

 The absolute easiest way to buy groceries (aside from bringing them yourself in checked luggage) is to go to the gift shop in your Walt Disney World resort hotel.
 Every hotel has a limited selection of groceries, including refrigerated stuff.
 While a banana isn’t actually quite $5, there is a substantial markup on everything in these shops.